-All public bodies are required to post notice for a public meeting on the Utah Public Notice Website at <a href="https://www.ncbi.nlm.ncbi
+All public bodies are required to post notice for a public meeting on the Utah Public Notice Website at utah.gov/pmn/.

 The website allows the public to subscribe to the entity's notices and receive notification of upcoming meetings and updates to current meetings.
 The website also allows newspapers to subscribe to an RSS feed of website-published notices, which can then be used by a newspaper to publish its own notice, if it desires.
 The website is designed to provide: